MHCommunity/mhbasics/lord-to-baron/lord.md

 ## Seasonal Garden
 {: .fs-5 .fw-300 }

-Zugzwang's seasonal garden is the perfect destination for those who can't make up their mind about the weather.
+Zugzwang's Seasonal Garden is the perfect destination for those who can't make up their mind about the weather.
 Every few days, the seasons shift, bringing with them a new crop of mice with different powers.
 Keep an eye out for the shards of an old key- they might provide the way into that mysterious locked tower.
 {: .fs-4 .fw-300 }

 ### Chapter 11